 Clearly, something wasn’t right.

-Here are a few things that concerned me about our vegan diet, but I didn’t realize it until a few months ago:
+Here are things that concerned me about our vegan diet, but I didn’t realize it until recently:

 - Nuts and seed oils (as well as grains) can be high sources of omega six fatty acids, which can be a problem especially when my diet wasn’t a strong source of omega three fatty acids in spite of my consumption of hemp, chia, and supplements.
 For example, eating a vegan burrito (or even a sans-tortilla “bowl”) at Chipotle was not a great choice like I had thought it was.
 There is refined soybean oil in about everything Chipotle makes.
 And, don’t get me started on the tortilla (see number 3 below).
 Another example: Eating loads of nut-filled raw brownies was not great either.
 I’m not saying raw chocolate brownies are completely bad, but in hindsight, it’s not as innocent as I once believed, especially when scarfing down several at a time or if I was eating all raw all the time.
 I realize that a lot of people eating “exclusively raw” might not have the issue of inflammatory omega six refined oils, but most people aren’t exclusively raw.
 And, even if you are raw, there’s a lot of omega six fatty acids in a raw diet while lacking quality omega three fatty acids to balance it out.
 As I was not usually all raw, once I started looking closer at the vegan foods I was eating, I was pretty shocked at what I found.